-The discussions and text below appeared on the websites sourced below and is excerpted here under a Creative Commons license and the fair use doctrine in Section 107 of U.S. Code Title 17.
+The discussions and text below appeared on the websites sourced below and is excerpted and quoted in its original text below under a Creative Commons license and the fair use doctrine in Section 107 of U.S. Code Title 17.

 I’ve been a hypnotist for over eighteen years now, and I am considered an expert in the field.